 - Identified possible risks

-- Identified the possible trainings and documentation work needed
+- Identified the possible training and documentation work needed

 - Established whether any analysis was required, e.g. as with regards to payment interfaces